 F. F. Mormanni is a novelist, screenwriter, and award-winning musician with more than a decade of writing and performance experience.

-As a writer, F. F. Mormanni has published two fiction novels—Double Crossed and Mind the Gap—and written several feature screenplays, television pilots, and non-fiction articles.
+F. F. Mormanni has published two fiction novels—Double Crossed and Mind the Gap—and written several feature screenplays, television pilots, and non-fiction articles.